-When it comes to artistry, outsourcing is a common practice.
+When it comes to creative design services, outsourcing is a common practice.
 To shape a unique brand image, companies frequently commission one-off creative pieces.
 Relying on freelancers or creative agencies is fairly rational when you have a clearly defined box of needs.
 But what if you need long term production of graphics?
 What if an artist’s talent, style and skills are at the very core of your business?

 Good examples of this are video game companies or production studios.
 Should the creative content processes—aspects upon which these companies rely—be entrusted to someone remote?